MelonKony/millmint/site/factbook/world/vekllei/_index.md

 The federal system of the country has precedence in the Oslolan Commonwealths that existed sporadically between 700 AD and 1600 AD.
 For this reason, Vekllei is sometimes referred to as the "4th Commonwealth," a phrase that draws a direct connection between Vekllei and the Oslolan Commonwealths.[^4th]

 The Oslolan North Sea Empire forms an important part of the country's hsitory, as its historic centre of population and industry.
 Many early Atlantic federalists were Oslolan, and in many ways the genesis of the federal republic originates there.
-To this day, {{<link/oslola>}} remains the most developed Vekllei republic, and dwarfs the others in size and industry.
-Federal principles have decentralised much of Vekllei administration, but most of its industry remains in {{<link/oslola>}} and {{<link/kairi>}}.
+To this day, [[Oslola]] remains the most developed Vekllei republic, and dwarfs the others in size and industry.
+Federal principles have decentralised much of Vekllei administration, but most of its industry remains in [[Oslola]] and [[Kairi]].

-Common history of Vekllei as a state begins in 1710 AD, when the North Sea Empire comprising {{<link/oslola>}} and {{<link/kala>}} capitulated to the Kingdom of Great Britain and became subjects the British Empire.
+Common history of Vekllei as a state begins in 1710 AD, when the North Sea Empire comprising [[Oslola]] and [[Kala]] capitulated to the Kingdom of Great Britain and became subjects the British Empire.
 In 1836, the British colonies in the Atlantic were reincorporated as the British Atlantic Territories.
 This colony was granted autonomy in 1838 and achieved dominion status in 1926, and lay the groundwork for Oslolan independence in 1935.

 After the Second World War, the Oslolan Republic struggled through a series of crises that culminated in the fall of government and the establishment of the Atlantic Council in 1963, which severed ties with the UK.
 Rising territorial ambitions and erratic council rule saw relations strained and culminated in the Oslolan Civil War in 1992 and the exchange of nuclear weapons with the UK in 1995.

-Oslolan territories, including {{<link/kala>}}, {{<link/demon>}} and {{<link/helvasia>}} were occupied between 1995 and 2017.
+[[oslola|Oslolan]] territories, including [[Kala]], [[Demon]] and [[Helvasia]] were occupied between 1995 and 2017.
 Independence was granted in 2015, in which occupied territories ceded local rule to a union called the Atlantic Commonwealth.
 This Commonwealth is the foundation of modern Vekllei.

 The accession of other republics occurred between 2020 and 2040, and continues to this day in a process known as [federalisation](/federalisation/).
 Rather than individual islands, these accessions involved sovereign island-groups like the West Indies Federation, the Azores and Cabo Verde which were then decentralised by the Commonwealth.
 There are 78 constituent republics in Vekllei today.